UK halal certificate document on a desk with green certification seals

 HFA Certified Brands and Restaurants (UK)

-• KFC UK — many locations use HFA-certified halal chicken; not all locations are halal, so check before visiting
+• KFC UK — some locations use HFA-certified halal chicken; not all sites are halal, so branch-level checking matters

-• Subway UK — selected locations; check with the specific outlet
+• Subway UK — some locations have offered halal-certified supply; confirm with the specific outlet

-• Iceland — frozen halal products certified by HFA
+• Iceland — some frozen halal products have carried HFA certification

 • Many supermarket own-brand halal products